numfocus/gsoc/CONTRIBUTING-students.md

 **Communication**

-- Write a short report for us every second week, this can be a blog post
+- Write a short report for us every second week, this can be a blog post.
 - Commit early and commit often!
 Push to a public repository (e.g. github) so that we can see and review your work.
-- Actively work on our project timeline and communicate with us during the community bonding period
+- Actively work on our project timeline and communicate with us during the community bonding period.
 - Communicate every working day with your mentor.
-Just say "Hello" if you like.
-It can be via email, skype, github comments, etc
+Preferably in public using the standard channels of your project.
 - If there is a reason why you can't work or can't contact us on a regular basis please make us aware of this.
 - If you don't communicate with us regularly we will fail you.

-**Midterm and Final evaluations**
+**Evaluations**

-- Set a realistic goal for mid-term.
-If you fail to meet your own goal we are more likely to fail you in the evaluations
+- Set a realistic goal for all evaluation deadlines.
+If you fail to meet your own goal we are more likely to fail you in the evaluations.
+- Create at least one public commit that has been reviewed before each evaluation.
-- Have some code merged into the current development branch of your project at the end of the summer to pass the final evaluation
+- Have at least one commit merged into the current development branch of your project at the end of the summer to pass the final evaluation.
 - The last point is a hard requirement.
 Make sure that your time plan includes time for the review process.